decentraland/old-documentation/_posts/development-guide/2018-02-12-transform-component.md

 myTransform.lookAt(new Vector3(4, 1, 2))
 ```

-This field requires a _Vector3Component_ as a value, this vector indicates the coordinates of the point in the scene to look at.
+This field requires a _Vector3Component_ as a value, this vector indicates the coordinates of the position of the point in the scene to look at.

 ## Scale